This page gives further details and definitions of the Isode support services, summarized on the Isode service options page.

 - Priority 1 (Critical) Total system outage or failure preventing processing the majority of traffic on a production system.

 - Priority 2 (Serious) Serious incident on production system, causing frequent failures and business impact.

 - Priority 3 (Moderate) Other incident on production, development or test system which has some service or business impact

 - Priority 4 (Informational) Incident that does not have service or business impact.

 Supported customers will receive all product updates from Isode, including major releases, minor releases, and update releases.

-The three support packages (Bronze, Silver and Gold) provide cover in UK working hours (9:00-17:00), Monday to Friday, excluding UK public holidays.
+The three support packages (Bronze, Silver and Gold) provide cover in UK working hours (9:00-17:00), Monday to Friday, excluding Public Holidays in England & Wales.
 For Silver and Gold customers, cover may be extended to 24/7 support for critical (priority 1) failures outside of UK office hours (incidents arising from an unscheduled installation or product upgrade are not covered).

 "Response Time" is the time in which Isode commits to have an appropriately qualified member of staff respond back to the customer on the initial problem report.
 This time is set according to the incident priority and the level of support.

 "Relief" is when actions have been taken to return the system to operation.
 Isode will seek to get to this state as part of the initial response.
 Isode's target is to get to the relief state in 90% of incidents within three times the Response Time.
 The elapsed time does not include periods where Isode is waiting on the customer to provide further information to help resolve the incident.
 In the event of relief not being provided within the target time, the support call will be escalated to the appropriate Isode account manager.

 "Resolution" is when the incident is fully resolved.
 In Isode's experience, Resolution and Relief occur at the same time for the large majority of incidents.
 For the remaining incidents, resolution requires a product change which will be provided as follows: